Deutschlandstipendium

 • Social commitment

-• Appropriate duration of studies
+• Appropriate duration of study

 Special scholarships: